Introduction to the Microsoft Power Platform

 - How to add, remove or modify the components of a Form using the Form Designer

-- Placing image fields on Forms
+- Placing image column on Forms

 - Configure and use Quick Create, Quick View and Card Forms

-- Business Rules?
+- What are Business Rules?

-- How to create and apply Business Rules
+- Create and apply Business Rules

 - Defining the scope of Business Rules